pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/resources.md

 :::warning

 This is an active an ever evolving work.
-We are working on a single source of truth.
+We are working towards consolidating these resources into a single source of truth.

 :::